alwaeles/website/README.md

 ## Project goal

-This project aims for an better whitelist management of the semipublic server run by Axelandre42.
+This project aims for a better whitelist management of the semipublic server run by Axelandre42.

 ### Why publishing it?